 Several mandates exist related to public safety organization and personnel.
 These mandates are largely tied to classification and deal with work schedules, collective bargaining, merit systems, jurisdiction and others.
-However, with the exception of second and third class cities, the requirement to maintain municipal fire and police departments is entirely optional.
+However, with the exception of former second and third class cities, the requirement to maintain municipal fire and police departments is entirely optional.

 - KLC Research Report: Today's Kentucky City - A Comprehensive Analysis of City Operations (link)

 - KLC Research Report: Classification of Cities (PDF)

 - Kentucky Department of Criminal Justice Training (DOCJT) (link)